Skip to main content

 Asclepias spp.
 Milkweed *** milky sap in stems, attracts butterflies/bees

-Aster oblongifolius Aromatic Aster ***
+Aster oblongifolius Aromatic Aster *** deer might try in heavy deer areas

 Brunnera macrophylla Siberian Bugloss *** stiff hairs cover large leaves, shade, many silvery forms